-Concerns found in the certification process were prepared as the certification oversight review, and it was sent to the Evaluation Facility.
-The Certification Body confirmed such concerns pointed out in the certification oversight review were solved in the ST and the Evaluation Technical Report and issued this Certification Report.
+Concerns found in the certification process were prepared as the certification oversight reviews, and those were sent to the Evaluation Facility.
+The Certification Body confirmed such concerns pointed out in the certification oversight reviews were solved in the ST and the Evaluation Technical Report and issued this Certification Report.